willfurnass/sheffield_hpc/hpc/what-is-hpc.rst

 HPC clusters, but they cannot teach you how to use your program in great detail nor train you on the basic usage of a program.

-At Sheffield University, research training needs should be addressed via `training courses provided by Research IT <https://crs.shef.ac.uk>`_ (VPN must be turned on),
+At The University of Sheffield, research training needs should be addressed via `training courses provided by Research IT <https://crs.shef.ac.uk>`_ (VPN must be turned on),
 `Research Software Engineering <https://rse.shef.ac.uk/>`_